pardahlman/PainlessHttp/README.md

 	}
 ```
 ## Configuration
 Want to have greater control over how things are done?
-Just instanciate the client with a ``Configuration`` object, and you'll have the posibility to change just about everything:
+Just instantiate the client with a ``Configuration`` object, and you'll have the posibility to change just about everything:
 ```csharp
   //create config
   var config = new Configuration